Operational Tips for VFR and IFR in Europe

 For the UK, the CAA 1:500k charts (example) are excellent - clear and unambiguous as regards airspace class and vertical extent.

-The CAA charts are also marketed in electronic form by Memory Map and can then be run as a GPS moving map on a suitable Windows (or Windows Mobile) platform.
-Unfortunately, for 2010, Memory Map has moved to a tight machine-specific licensing system which makes this product hard to recommend.
+The CAA charts are also marketed in electronic form by Memory Map and can then be run as a GPS moving map on a suitable Windows platform.
+Unfortunately, from 2010, Memory Map has moved to a tight machine-specific licensing system which makes this product hard to recommend.
+Unlocked versions of the CAA charts have however escaped into the wild...

-France, and much of Europe including the UK, is also covered by the Jeppesen 1:500k "VFR/GPS" charts (example).
+For many years, most of Europe has been covered by the Jeppesen 1:500k "VFR/GPS" charts (example).
 These are less than ideal as to ambiguity of airspace depictions but offer consistency and are preferable over many locally-issued charts, some of which are of poor readibility.
+These charts were discontinued in 2013 which has created many problems because some countries (e.g. Italy) do not have any usable charts so one has to rely on the IOS products for navigation, and none of them can print off a chart for a whole country.

 Some nationally produced charts are good (e.g. German ones) but not many...